 As Brown worked on Alexandra Road, Cook entrusted another member of his precocious staff, the Hungarian-born Peter Tábori, with the design of Highgate New Town.
 Located on a sloping site adjacent to Highgate Cemetery, just yards from the tomb of Karl Marx, the housing estate comprises 275 apartments clustered in six parallel rows and made from sand-colored concrete, partly to match the neighborhood vernacular.
 With its stepped terraces and exterior stairways, it is formally similar to Alexandra Road; but Tábori brought his own evolving ideas to the project.
 He was influenced by Jane Jacobs’s The Death and Life of Great American Cities, especially her argument that successful streets were collectively protected by watchful neighbors.
 Thus at Highgate New Town the spaces were either private or public, with no ambiguous in-between zones.
 Tabori’s design put “eyes on the street” by locating the kitchens next to the front doors of the apartments so that parents could provide, in Swenarton’s terms, “general self-policing of the public realm.”
 This was Jacobsian urbanism without the aesthetically conservative associations that it would later take on.

 Neave Brown’s assistants on Alexandra Road were Gordon Benson and Alan Forsyth, and afterward Cook awarded the talented duo with their own project.
 Located on the grounds of an old villa in upper-class Hampstead, Branch Hill was from the start controversial.
 Swenarton details the lengthy political battles, with the Labour Party and left-leaning locals arguing that the 11-acre site, now owned by the borough, should be reserved for council housing, and the Conservatives and their wealthy constituents countering that it should be incorporated into Hampstead Heath.
-But not only had the project become the focus of class warfare even before it was designed; it was also subject to a curious legal restriction that forbade terraces or flats and allowed only that quintessentially British suburban residence: the semi-detached.
+Thus the project became the focus of class warfare even before it was designed; and as if that were not enough, it was also subject to a curious legal restriction that forbade terraces or flats and allowed only that quintessentially British suburban residence: the semi-detached.
 Benson and Forsyth were thus faced with the strange brief of making egalitarian modern architecture according to the dictates of reactionary housing, and on a site that at least some neighbors had envisioned as part the ancient wooded Heath: not social housing but playgrounds and tennis courts.

 Branch Hill is surreally pastoral, the abstract houses overflowing with greenery as if to foretell the day when they will be ruins in the forest.